carpedavid/mortalcoilrpg/content.en/docs/space-travel.md

 | Eta        | 1,280,000   |
 | Theta      | 2,560,000   |

-## Weapons + armor

-Most civilian ships aren't equipped with weapons or armor.
-Pirate ships are sometimes equipped with salvaged proton cannons (`1d6 breech`) and inertial dampeners (`+1 armor`).
-Military ships range from speedy fighters with proton cannons of their own to massive carriers equipped with tactical antimatter torpedoes and singularity howitzers.

 # When things go wrong

 > If you travel through space long enough, things will eventually go wrong, and being prepared can mean the difference between life and death.
 So you'd better be prepared, spacefarer.